Kavender/portfolio/tech_interview_assistant/README.md

 2. **Generating Solutions** - Create high-quality solutions using LLM-based solvers with reflection capabilities
 3. **Knowledge Management** - Store questions and solutions in a vector database for semantic search
 4. **Retrieval** - Find similar questions and solutions when needed
+5. **Question Classification** - Automatically classify questions as coding or conceptual
-5. **Mock Interview Prep** - Under Development
+6. **Mock Interview Prep** - Under Development

-The system uses LangGraph to create a workflow that connects these components.
+The system uses LangGraph to create a sophisticated workflow that connects these components.

 ## Components

+### Core Components

 - **EmailProcessor**: Extracts questions from emails
+- **WorkflowManager**: Orchestrates the solution generation process with specialized solvers
 - **SolutionGenerator**: Generates solutions using a LLM-based solver
 - **SolutionReflector**: Reflects on and improves solutions
 - **VectorStoreManager**: Manages the vector database for storing and retrieving solutions
 - **DocumentProcessor**: Processes questions and solutions into documents for vector storage
 - **WebScraper**: Scrapes questions and solutions from web pages
+- **JobTracker**: Tracks job runs and metrics for monitoring and incremental processing

+### Service Modules

+The system uses a service-oriented architecture:

+- **EmailService**: Handles email collection and processing functionality
+- **QuestionProcessingService**: Handles question processing and solution generation
+- **VectorStoreService**: Handles vector database operations
+- **DataService**: Handles data management functionality
+- **JobTrackingService**: Handles job tracking and metrics

+### Jobs Directory

+The system now includes a dedicated jobs directory for job-related functionality:

+- **main_agentic_flow.py**: Implements the main workflow as a class
+- **run_incremental_update.py**: Handles incremental updates with enhanced error handling

 ## Installation and Setup